eudoxia0/eudoxia0.github.io/article/_posts/2024-03-24-type-inference-bad.md

 # The Whole Idea is Backwards

-- i dont want to infer types from code
-- rather, i'd like to infer code from types
-- because the types are the smaller thing, the spec
-- the code is the bigger thing that takes longer to write
-- and there is greater leverage in going from the small spec to the code
+I don't want to infer types from my code.
+I'd rather infer the code from the types.
+Types are the spec, they are small and low in expressiveness, code is big and has infinitely more degrees of freedom than types.
+The bug surface area is smaller with types.

+So it makes sense to use the types (simple, terse, constrained) to generate the code (big, unconstrained, longer to write, bug-prone).
+Inferring types from code is like building a complex machine without plans, and then using an X-ray diffractometer to extract plans from the physical object.